Awards and Honors

 Dunwoody College of Technology recognizes student achievement in several ways:

-The Alumni Board of Managers has chosen to recognize graduating Bachelor degree, Associate of Applied Science degree, and Certificate students who have maintained excellent attendance with an Attendance Award.
+The Alumni Association Board recognizes graduating bachelor's degree, associate of applied science degree, and certificate students who have maintained excellent attendance with an Attendance Award.
 Students’ attendance is tracked and tallied at the end of their academic program.
 Calculations are based on the total number of hours a student attends class.
 The award will be given to students for the following achievements:

 - 100% Attendance

 - Outstanding Attendance (98% attendance or higher)

 The Dean’s List, compiled after each term, lists bachelor's degree, associate of applied science degree, and certificate students whose grade point average for a term is 3.5 or better (term GPA).
 Students eligible for the Dean's List are enrolled full-time (a minimum of 12 credits), graded on a traditional grading system, and have earned no incompletes in courses offered for credit.
 Students on the Dean’s List are given a letter of recognition and publicly recognized on the campus website — unless full FERPA restriction is in place.
 Dean’s List achievement is not awarded retroactively, for instance, if a student completes an INC grade at a later date their updated GPA does not apply to past Dean’s List awards.

 Dunwoody recognizes outstanding academic achievement by awarding Latin honors for students seeking a bachelor's degree, an associate of applied science degree, or a credit certificate at graduation.
 Honors are based on cumulative grade point average (GPA).
 The categories recognized are:

 - Summa Cum Laude: a cumulative GPA of 3.90 or better